WindFantasy/WFDataSource/README.md

 # Concepts

-WFDataSource hides the low level SQL interaction from users including *Statement* and *Result Set*.
-WFDataSource also build a standard of data types to simply the usage.
-WFDataSource try to work with SQLite just like working with a native object.
-However you still need to understand some of this concepts to work with WFDataSource.
+`WFDataSource` hides the low level SQL interaction (eg. *Statement* and *Result Set* ...) from users. `WFDataSource` try to make things as simple as working with native ObjC object.
+However, certain concepts need to be know before using `WFDataSource`.

 ## Types And Values

+WFDataSource not going to compatible to all data types.
+It support the followings.

 | SQLite Type | Objective-C Type | NULL Value | Comment |
 |---|---|---|---|